NotHunter101/ExtraRolesAmongUs/README.md

 # Installation

 Here's a quick video if you can't be bothered to read the steps: https://youtu.be/gtuqYsdir_k
-For the rest of you, here are the installation instructions.
+For the rest of you, here's the installation instructions.

 ## Instructions

-1) Make sure you have installed [vc_redist](https://aka.ms/vs/16/release/vc_redist.x86.exe) https://aka.ms/vs/16/release/vc_redist.x86.exe
-2) Download the latest release from the [releases](https://github.com/NotHunter101/ExtraRolesAmongUs/releases) tab.
+1) Download the latest release from the releases tab.
-3) If you do not have WinRar, install it from here: https://www.rarlab.com/
+2) If you do not have WinRar, install it from here: https://www.rarlab.com/
-4) Once WinRar is installed, open the .rar file you downloaded from the releases tab.
+3) Once WinRar is installed, open the .rar file you downloaded from the releases tab.
-5) Go to the Among Us install directory.
-On Steam, right-click the game, hover over "Manage", and click "Browse Local Files"
+4) Go to the Among Us install directory.
+On Steam, right click the game, hover over manage, and click "Browse Local Files"
-6) Drag every single file inside the downloaded .rar into your Among Us directory.
+4) Drag every single file inside the downloaded .rar into your Among Us directory.
 (The folder that contains Among Us.exe)
-7) Run the game.
+5) Run the game.
 The mod will take pretty long to start the first time, but after that, it will start at about the same speed.
-8) To verify the mod is installed, look at the text in the top left of the menu screen.
+6) To verify the mod is installed, look at the text in the top left of the menu screen.
-9) Make sure it says "Mods: 3" and "Extra Roles Mod vX.X.X Loaded."
+7) Make sure it says "Mods: 3" and "Extra Roles Mod vX.X.X Loaded."
 (X.X.X being the current version number)

 # Game Options

 ## Show Medic
 *Default: false*<br/>
-This is the game setting that toggles whether the Medic's name is lit up green for everybody in the game, or just themselves.
+This is the game setting that toggles wether the Medic's name is lit up green for everybody in the game, or just themselves.

 ## Show Shielded Player
 *Default: true*<br/>